-The Stranger focuses on one man’s isolation from society, from friends, from his lover, from human emotion, and eventually from normal logic.
-This isolation is self-prescribed; the main character isn’t exiled by any means—he separates himself.
+But don't start feeling sorry for him.
+His isolation is self-prescribed; Meursault isn’t exiled by any means—he separates himself.
 Of course, at first he doesn’t view this as a choice at all; isolation is simply the path of least resistance, the series of activities that requires the least activity and effort.
-By the end of the novel, the narrator realizes that he has the ability to choose; that if he wants, he can wish for a large crowd of people, he can desire to be less alone.
+By the end of the novel, the narrator realizes that he has the ability to choose; that if he wants, he can wish for a large crowd of people: he can desire to be less alone.
 Or he can stay as he is.
-But he is conscious of his own ability to decide.
+But at least he's conscious of his own ability to decide.

-Content as a spectator in life, Meursault can be considered solipsistic – his own irrational response to an irrational world.
+Content as a spectator in life, Meursault can be considered solipsistic—he's pretty sure that his self is the only self that can really be known to exist.
+This is his own irrational response to an irrational world.

 The event most characteristic of Meursault’s detachment to this world is his refusal to see his mother one last time.